Macau Travel Guide

 Casinos And Gambling

-Unlike Hong Kong, there are no gambling restrictions in Macau and to many, this is its main attraction.
+Unlike Hong Kong, there are no gambling restrictions in Macau and to many, this is a main attraction.
 Huge investments have been made in the casinos and the territory has been appropriately dubbed “The Las Vegas of Asia”.
 There are numerous casinos dotted around Macau and Taipa – many linked to large and lavish hotels.
 China’s new wealth and Macau’s easy links to Hong Kong mean that big spenders come here.

 One of the largest and most lavish of the casinos is the Venetian.
 Named for its indoor gondolas complete with singing gondoliers.
 These ply tourists around the massive indoor complex of shopping arcades and casinos in a constant false twilight.